Suijn/Suijn/README.md

 ### Hi I'm Hubert 👋
-I'm an aspiring python backend developer.
+I'm a python software enginneer.
 Most of my projects are API's written using Django or Flask.
 I'm also interested in data science and natural language processing.
 <!--
 **Suijn/Suijn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.